kuehlingkuehling/KuehlingKuehling-Slic3r-profiles/README.md

 **Attention:** When importing this profile bundle into Slic3r, existing presets may be overwritten.
 It is recommended to backup your custom/modified presets by exporting them as a bundle first (*File > Export Config Bundle*)

-To install the provided configuration bundle to your Slic3r installation, load the .ini file through the Menu *File > Import Config Bundle*.
+To install the provided configuration bundle to your Slic3r installation, load the .ini file through the Menu *File > Load Config Bundle*.

 ## Current Version